The Three Classifications of Suicide

 their problems may not necessarily go away.
 Their problems

-the full horrible consequences of their action on others.
+knowing the full horrible consequences of their action

-of killing themselves can learn a great deal from NDEs.
+themselves can learn a great deal from NDEs.
 Some NDEs

-suggest that committing suicide may be the worse
+suggest how committing suicide may be the worse thing

 life which destroys an opportunity for spiritual advancement.

-Not only that, some experiencers have observed the souls
+Not only that, as we have seen, some experiencers have observed the souls

 of those who committed suicide existing in an earthbound